IBM-Bluemix-Docs/containers/cs_tutorials_cf.md

 Deploy your app as a container in a Kubernetes cluster.
 {: shortdesc}

 1. Create a configuration YAML file that is named `cf-py.yaml` and update `<registry_namespace>` with the name of your private image registry.
 This configuration file defines a container deployment from the image that you created in the previous lesson and a service to expose the app to the public.
+You can use [Konveyor Move2Kube](https://konveyor.io/move2kube/) to autogenerate configuration files for your application.

   ```
   apiVersion: apps/v1